discolabs/disco_app/README.md

 `DiscoApp::SubscriptionChangedJob` is queued.

 ### Rake Tasks
-A couple of useful Rake tasks are baked into the app.
+There's a number of useful Rake tasks that are baked into the app.
 They are:

 - `rake start`: Spin up a local Puma development server, bound correctly to the local IP.